Joe-Koch/personal/_portfolio/microbes.md

 ### Methodology

-Each Petri dish picture was split 8x8 to make 64 smaller images, for easier annotation and to reduce the ratio between colony size and image size.
+Each Petri dish picture was split into 64 smaller images, for easier annotation and to reduce the ratio between colony size and image size.
 Half of each culture picture is used for training, a quarter for validation, and a quarter for testing.
 Due to sparseness of data and time constraints, only MacConkey-grown cultures of the 4 types acinetobacter baumanni complex, enterobacter cloacae complex, escherichia coli, and klebsiella pneumoniae were used.
 Pixel-by-pixel labels of where microbe colonies are are labeled by hand.
 The boxes around each microbe colony are generated from those annotations.
 I then used Matterport’s Mask R-CNN model, starting with weights pretrained on the COCO dataset.[^4] Since this model was already quite well trained, a slow learning rate was used.

 {% include figure image_path="/assets/images/microbes/microbes-table.png"%}